 Per Se Legality

-- Legal if discounted price of bundle exceeds aggregate cost of products
+- Legal if discounted price of bundle exceeds aggregate cost of products within the bundle.

 - May be the best approach in the long run, but

 - The search may be worth the cost.